 The maternity benefit is paid in a lump sum for the whole period of pregnancy and childbirth leave

 Please note that if your pregnancy and child birth leave covers months of two different years, you can choose how your maternity benefit should be paid whether in a lump sum or in instalments.
 In the latter case, the instalment of the benefit for the period until 31 December will be paid by 31 December, and the instalment for the period from 1 January will be paid after 1 January.
-You must mark your choice in the application form to apply the amount of tax-exempt income.
+You must mark your choice in the application form (in Lithuanian) to apply the amount of tax-exempt income.

 If you choose to receive the maternity benefit in a lump sum, the amount of tax-exempt income will not be applied when the instalment for the months of the next year will be taxed by the personal income tax.
 The beneficiary of the overcharged payment will be able to withdraw when they submit the annual income tax return for that year to the State Tax Inspectorate.
 By choosing the payment in instalments, the instalment of the benefit for the months of the next year will be paid by applying the amount of tax-exempt income.

 - For 126 calendar days after 30 or more weeks of pregnancy.

 - In the case of complicated childbirth and if more than one child was born, the benefit shall be paid for extra 14 calendar days.